LTNSully/crowdplanner/README.md

 This is a personal project to showcase my current skills in developping/coding/designing.

-The website will show a map (Google) and allow the user to draw shapes on it.
+The website will show a map (Open Street Maps) and allow the user to draw shapes on it.
 Using that shape it will calculate the seurface area and provide a crowd size based on a desired density.

 This tool can be used by event planners to estimate attendance numbers for logistical, financial or safety purposes.
 If using it